-Nick Gazzard Consulting Limited (NGC) is a charitable trading arm of Hollie Gazzard Trust (HGT) working to create awareness of Domestic Abuse, Coercive Control and Stalking, particularly in the workplace.
+Hollie Gazzard Consulting Limited (HGC) is a charitable trading arm of Hollie Gazzard Trust (HGT) working to create awareness of Domestic Abuse, Coercive Control and Stalking, particularly in the workplace.
 It enables companies to realise their responsibilities towards their employees and put essential measures in place to help those affected.

 This is all supported by the Domestic Homicide Review of Hollie’s murder.